ยท 8 min read ยท AYCalculator Team

 The Bottom Line

 A bis1 calculator is an older-adult eGFR tool, not a general-purpose kidney test for every age.
-It can be useful for people 70 and older, but it still needs clinical interpretation.
-For a fast estimate tied to current lab practice, try our eGFR Calculator.
+It can be useful for people 70 and older, particularly when muscle mass considerations make creatinine-based estimates less reliable.
+However, it still requires clinical interpretation โ€” a single result cannot diagnose or rule out kidney disease.

 How to Calculate: Step-by-Step Guide